By Bonnie Griffin, Natural History Curator

 A quick check in our Birds of the World atlas confirmed our suspicions.
 We actually had an Adélie penguin on our hands.
 Adélie penguins came to fame as the charmingly naughty ‘criminal penguins’ whose stone-stealing antics were narrated by Sir David Attenborough in Frozen Planet.
-You can read more about them on the BBC website.

 This re-identification was great news for the Natural History department as this is the only Adélie in the collection.
 Our penguins and seabird collection have been part of international research by Dr Ali Altamirano, who discovered the fossil of a huge 5ft penguin in Argentina.

 As our collection is so important for research, its key that we gather as much information about the specimen as possible.